 Andrea Arroyo is an artist living and working in New York City.
 Her award-winning artwork is exhibited, published and reviewed extensively and is featured in public, corporate and private collections around the world.
 Ms. Arroyo is also a Speaker, Lecturer, Consultant and Curator.

-An exhibit that creates a dialogue between a historical venue and contemporary art.
-Arroyo's female-centered works are presented in The Malcolm X & Dr. Betty Shabazz Center, housed in the restored Audubon Ballroom (built in 1912 and the site of the assassination of Malcolm X in 1965.)
+Recent Individual Exhibition: Andrea Arroyo “Memories Interlaced” Malcolm X and Dr. Betty Shabazz Memorial Center, housed in the restored Audubon Ballroom (built in 1912 and the site of the assassination of Malcolm X in 1965.)

 PUBLIC SPEAKING: Ms. Arroyo lectures at schools, universities, corporations and institutions.
 Please contact her directly for bookings.

 To join my mailing list Click here (include name, email and snail-mail address)